khan-suhail/khan-suhail/README.md

 - 👋 Hi, I’m @khan-suhail
-- 👀 I’m interested in cloud architect role
+- 👀 I’m interested in a cloud architect role
-- 🌱 I’m currently learning Azure architecture
+- 🌱 I’m currently working as an Azure architect
 - 💞️ I’m looking to collaborate on any cloud project
 - 📫 How to reach me - 8237100200  | suhail.khan2@live.in